 The larvae are surface feeders causing damage to your food products by spinning silk that hoards fecal matter, skin castings, and eggshells.
 When they are ready to pupate, the larvae will leave the food source looking for somewhere to spin a cocoon.
 This is why it can sometimes be difficult to find the source of the infestation and why people often mistake these pests for clothing moths when they find them in other areas away from the kitchen.
 It’s best to enlist the help of an Indian meal moth removal expert to help identify and get rid of an infestation.

 The best Indian meal moth control is to prevent them from getting indoors in the first place!
 Our top Indian meal moth pest control tips are:

 In many cases, infestations are small and can be resolved with a thorough clean.
 First and foremost, all infested food must be discarded.
 Examine everything for evidence, keeping in mind Indian Meal Moths are capable of chewing through unopened cardboard and plastic packaging.
 The important thing is to find and eliminate the source.
 Following that, all spilled foods must be cleaned up and the area scrubbed with soap and hot water making sure to remove and destroy any cocoons found.

-However, if you find yourself overwhelmed, OnSite has a team of Indian meal moth pest control pros ready to help.
-Our treatment consists of a light aerosol application for an initial “knock-down” follow by a residual spray that is applied to the cracks and crevices of cupboards and effected areas following proper preparation by the resident.
-For more information on how we can keep you Indian meal moth-free, contact our team today!
+However, if you find yourself overwhelmed, Rentokil, formerly OnSite Pest Control has a team of Indian meal moth pest control pros ready to help.
+Our treatment consists of a light aerosol application for an initial “knock-down” follow by a residual spray that is applied to the cracks and crevices of cupboards and affected areas following proper preparation by the resident.
+For more information on how we can keep your home Indian meal moth-free, contact our team today!

 Serving the Vancouver & Abbotsford BC area